sustainableui/sustainableui.github.io/src/pages/index.md

 description: Sustainable UI is a dream turned into reality, where user interfaces are designed and built in a way so that they do not compromise on user's well-being, humanity's equity and planet's sustainability.
 ---

-Sustainable UI is a concept for design and development of software, where user interfaces are designed and built in a way so that they do not compromise on user's well-being, humanity's equity and planet's sustainability. {% .lead %}
+Sustainable UI (SUI) is a concept for design and development of software, where user interfaces are designed and built in a way so that they do not compromise on user's well-being, humanity's equity and planet's sustainability. {% .lead %}

 {% quick-links %}